alkhe/fluxette/README.md

 }
 ```

-For simpler use cases, just plug Stores into other Stores.
+For simpler use cases, just plug Reducers into other Reducers.

 ```js
 import Shape from 'reducer/shape';